 I am Senior Lecturer in the school of Art, Design and Performance at University of Portsmouth.
 I am a researcher, artist and writer working mostly in performance but also across dance, theatre and visual art.
 My solo and collaborative performances have been shown in UK, USA and Europe.
 My writing has been published in journals such as Performance Research, Maska, Contemporary Theatre Review and Choreographic Practices.

-I am an Associate Fellow of the Higher Education Academy.
+I am a Fellow of the Higher Education Academy.
 I was previously Teaching Fellow in the Department of Drama, Theatre and Dance at Royal Holloway, University of London where I also received my PhD on time-specificity of performance.
 I have MA with Distinction in Practising Theatre and Performance from Aberystwyth University and a BFA Cum Laude in Theatre Arts from Boston University.